This post may contain affiliate links. Read our disclosure policy here.

 What container do you have pictured in these photos?
 Did they stay leakproof enough with this recipe?

-It’s a Sistema container. you can find it in the store.
+It’s a Sistema container.
 It’s not lunch bag leakproof – just from my fridge to snack time table.

 What size containers did you use specifically for this recipe?
 I have 1 cup containers, but the ones in the picture look bigger.